srikarth/Coursera/Getting and Cleaning Data/UCI HAR Dataset/README.txt

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+After downloading the datase from UCI make sure everything is in the same folder.
+You can run the R script ([run_analysis.R](run_analysis.R)).** Note that it requires the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html), which can be downloaded from CRAN.

+**The output of the R script is a tidy data set, [tidy.csv](tidy.csv).**

+You can read more about the data and the analysis in the [code book](CodeBook.md).

 Notes:
 ======